 2.2 If you are in any doubts about your own or someone else’s health and well-being, consult your GP, attend a walk-in centre or, in case of an emergency, call 999.
 All links from this website, app and service are provided for information and convenience only.
 We cannot accept responsibility for linked sites, or the information found there.

 We collect personal information when you use the site or request advice, online coaching support or information.
 We use this information to provide the support that you request and to monitor and improve our service.

 3.1 What information may be collected about you?

 Some personal information (name, phone number, address, postcode, email address and Skype name) is required to book an appointment with the Online Coaching Service.
-At your own discretion, you may give consent to provide us with additional personal information, including your address, postcode, date of birth, gender, ethnicity, and registered GP practice.
+At your own discretion, you may give consent to provide us with additional personal information, including date of birth, gender, ethnicity, and registered GP practice.

-We collect this level of personal information only where you request an appointment with the DrinkCoach Online Support Service.
+We collect this level of personal information only where you request an appointment with the DrinkCoach Online Coaching Service.
 In order to confirm the appointment you will be required to enter your payment details via Paypal.
 We collect demographic, geographic, site, app and service usage data, user feedback and testimonials for statistical and research purposes.
 This will always be anonymised and will never be linked to your personal data in any public domain.

 3.2 How will this information be used?